 Competitor Insights

 If you really want to get executives’ attention, show them the success of your competitors.
-Of course, it will be good if you’re beating them, but your executives may realize that if you don’t keep it up, you can fall behind.
+Even if you're currently beating them, your executives may realize that if you don’t keep up with SEO you'll likely fall behind.

 The reverse is also true: if the competition is in the lead in terms of traffic, clicks, etc. use this to show that your SEO efforts need more support.